db47h/grog/README.md

 ```

 Left mouse button + mouse or the arrow keys to pan the top view, mouse wheel to
 zoom-in/out and escape to quit.
+Press space to switch to a tilemap view (160x
+160 tiles of 16x16 pixels).

-The "ups" value in the top right corner of the screen is 1/(average_render_time)
+The "ups" value in the top right corner of the screen is
-and can be misleading: you can have 60 fps and 120 ups but with the CPU at only
+1/(average_render_time).
+This value can be misleading: you can have 60 fps and
-10% load and its clock speed well below its maximum.
-So 120 ups here doesn't
+120 ups but with the CPU at only 10% load and its clock speed well below its
-mean that you can draw twice as many quads, it's in fact much more.
-The actual
+maximum.
+So 120 ups here doesn't mean that you can draw twice as many quads,
-limit is when the ups value gets very close to the fps value.
+it's in fact much more.
+The actual limit is when the ups value gets very close
+to the fps value.

 On Linux, more precisely Ubuntu 18.04, there are a few animation hiccups when
 NOT running in fullscreen mode.
 This is the same for all OpenGL applications.